 SURGEON

 Dr. Chen is a reviewer and author of journal articles, reviews, and book chapters in reconstructive urology and plastic surgery.
 He is a Diplomat of the American Board of Urology and a member and officer of reconstructive surgical associations and societies.
 He is regularly invited to lecture at conferences and universities.
-In addition, surgeons from the United States and abroad visit to observe the techniques used to optimize surgical outcomes in transmasculine genitourinary surgeries.
+In addition, surgeons from the United States and abroad visit to observe the techniques used to optimize surgical outcomes in genitourinary surgeries.

 ONLINE VIDEOS: